Nickchapman3773/Uranium-Fever/docs/main/faq.md

 - **Long Load Screens - I have very long load screens, why?**
   - You likely capped your FPS at too low a value.

-- **Manual Installs - Why must I manually install TTW and NVR?**
+- **Manual Installs - Why must I manually install TTW?**
-  - TTW requires manual installation due to ModPub restrictions and NVR is only available on Discord.
+  - TTW requires manual installation due to ModPub restrictions.

 - **Meat - Why don't animals drop meat?**
   - Without the Hunter perk, you struggle to hunt and harvest meat from your kills.